 Jericoacoara sucked us in hard.
 A fishing village turned hippy backpacker town, Jeri had it all.
 Activities (kite-boarding, surfing, jeep tours, etc), beach, shopping, dining, and a happening nightlife make Jeri an easy place to get stuck in.
 We almost did.

 7. Lençóis Maranhenses

 If there was a place worth leaving Jeri for, it was the sprawling sand dune park of Lençóis Maranhenses.
-Lencpis is an incredible natural phenomenon, a place where sand dominates all, where the horizon is filled with dunes and more dunes, where sheep and goats farm on the tiniest patched of grass, and where beautiful green freshwater lagoons create an incredible landscape.
-(While offering a much-needed place for a refreshing swim after a long hike up and down the dunes).
+Lencois is an incredible natural phenomenon, a place where sand dominates all, where the horizon is filled with dunes and more dunes, where sheep and goats farm on the tiniest patches of grass, and where beautiful green freshwater lagoons create an incredible landscape.
+But besides the pristine landscapes, this place in Northeast Brazil offers a much-needed refreshing swim after a long hike up and down the dunes.

 WHY NORTHEAST BRAZIL TOPS OUR LIST OF PLACES TO VISIT IN THE COUNTRY